noisiver/laravelwow/README.md

 <p align="center"><img src="https://i.imgur.com/SffC7kf.png" alt="Screenshot of this mini-project"></p>

-## About WoWRegPage
+## About LaravelWoW

-Very simple one-page website for your World of Warcraft server on Laravel.
+Very simple website for your World of Warcraft server on Laravel.

 - [All features from Laravel](https://github.com/laravel/laravel).
 - Fast, secure and simple.